About > Selected Interviews

 TD: You have said your work is very concrete and is all about the physical aspect of it, but you often incorporate images from ancient and medieval art history into your pieces – are the choices of collaged images you include in your work based solely on aesthetics or does their original meaning and context play a role as well?

 KW: Before, I was playing the physical against the optical.
 It was the material structure of the thing played against the abstract painted image.
 Now I’ve added in the images of human beings by way of these photographic reproductions of historical sculpture, taken from art history books.
 It’s a convention of the medium of painting historically to draw upon classical figures in composing a painting, as, for example, Manet did in composing “Le Dejeuner sur l’herbe”.
 I am using that convention but in a more blunt and contemporary way.
 Usually I pick these images based on what they are doing, their gestures or movements, and especially on how they seem to be casting their glance in a particular direction, and the nature of that glance.
 In cinema there is the basic mechanism of the eye-line match.
 A figure looking in a certain direction relative to the frame of the screen will make a strong connection in the viewer’s mind to the thing shown in the next shot, after a cut.
 I am working with cuts too.
 Cutting into the canvas surface literally, and also in the sense of putting things side by side that might seem to exist in different spaces and times.
 But the eye-line makes a connection.
 Since the particulars of the situation differ (each figure is different, each painted pattern is different and their placement in relation to each other is different) different implications emerge.
+TD: The figurative, collaged elements in your work are, in part, to direct the gaze of the viewer – is it important to you to have some control over the viewer and how they look at your work?

 KW: It’s not about controlling how they look at my work, but about going into something that isn’t always explicit in art.
 This is the situation and space of looking.
 When I first started painting, I was interested in op art, and my first paintings that worked were about optical effects, grids of calibrated color that were retinally active.
 That kind of painting throws the viewer back on their own acts of looking.
 They can become aware that what they see is tied to their own eye movements and other visual apparatus.
 That is stuff we are usually free to ignore when looking at other types of painting.
 It implicates us in the experience and ties us to the object in a conscious way.
 In addition to that, in my work now, I am placing different spatial dynamics side by side with the abstract and optical, and giving you the dissonance between them as something to experience.
 On one hand, there is a frontal space, where the grid or abstract geometric image is projecting out at you, and generally doing some of the stuff I mentioned above.
 That is happening in a perpendicular axis, between you and the painting.
 Opposing that is what I call a diagetic space, where the eye-line (or sometimes other elements) promotes a lateral reading within the space.
 That tends to create a slightly fictive or even narrative space while the other type of space is more iconic.
 In historic art there are precedents for this.
 For example, in a Duccio altarpiece, you have an iconic Madonna or whatever in the center staring out at you, confronting you as you confront her, while around the rest of the painting you have angels or other figures looking at each other or moving laterally through a depicted space.
 The two things co-exist but are contradictory and it provides a certain energy to the painting.
+TD: You seem to have an interest in texture, what brought the change in your recent work – stark, white canvases from the black canvases with random brushstrokes, and the backward canvases and pieces with wood?

 KW: I do like texture.
 I think of that now mostly in relation to how something is made, and that it is made by hand.
 I don’t go out of my way to produce a certain texture, but I allow my methods of putting things together, using wood, paint, linen, graphite, old photos on paper, etc. to show, and to have a level of roughness as well as a level of precision.
 The relationship of those two things co-existing (looseness and an idea of perfection) can be interesting.
 It’s not my main concern but it is part of how I work now.
 On a certain level, having little runs in the paint or visible layout lines of graphite, or spots of glue just gives the viewer something to see when looking at the work closely, a reason to zoom in.
 It gives clues to how things were made, but I’m not committed to an earnest idea of truth to my materials and processes either—sometimes I play with that situation to “lie” with the material structure, to let it look like it is put together in ways that it is not.
 That’s just more of what is happening in my work generally: playing around in various ways with the ambiguities of looking at a thing or situation.